-The golf courses at all RACV Resorts and Clubs including RACV Torquay Resort, RACV Cape Schanck Resort, RACV Goldfields Resort, RACV Royal Pines Resort and RACV Healesville Country Club are now open to RACV Members, Golf Members and Club Members.
+The golf courses at all RACV Resorts and Clubs including RACV Torquay Resort, RACV Cape Schanck Resort, RACV Goldfields Resort, RACV Royal Pines Resort and RACV Healesville Country Club are now open to RACV Members and Club Members.
 The golf course at RACV Royal Pines Resort is also open to the general public.

 Click here for the latest information on RACV's golf courses.